Aletashidelek/G2-Esport-Data-Analysis/README.md

 ## Data Analysis and Visualization

-I created 15 visuals in total to explore G2’s team style and explanation in text to help viewers better understand them.
+I created more than 15 visuals in total to explore G2’s team style and explanation in text to help viewers better understand them.
+I put 10 of them into a dashboard that offers a high-level overview of G2's performance.

 Bar charts displaying the most picked champions by G2 in LEC over the year of 2024.